scottnm/Playground/README.md

 # GBA Hello

-This is a simple Hello World style project for the GBA and also a place to collect all of my early learning dev notes forthe GBA.
+This is a simple Hello World style project for the GBA and also a place to collect all of my early learning dev notes for the GBA.

 ## Table of contents